HEAD-TO-HEAD COMPARISON

 What is the main difference between Tectonic and Stack?

 The main difference is automation.
-Tectonic uses AI to automatically extract quantities from plans.
-Stack requires you to manually measure, trace, and count every element.
-Both are cloud-based, but Tectonic is 90% faster.
+Tectonic uses AI to extract quantities from plans and organize them for review.
+Stack requires you to manually measure, trace, and count elements.
+Both are cloud-based, but Tectonic reduces a large amount of repetitive takeoff work.

 Is Stack easier to use than Tectonic?